JMinyard1335/Bash-Installer/README.md

 ## Using the installer in other projects

-When creating a tool script I usually end up with an API along the lines of the following.
+When creating a tool script, I usually end up with an API along the lines of the following:

 ```bash
 <tool> <function> [opts] <args>
 ```

-so it makes sense to allow the tool to do something along the lines of
+So it makes sense to allow the tool to do something like:

 ```bash
 <tool> install
 <tool> update